qtmo0/Energy-Entity-Overview-Card/README.md

 ### Icon
 - Displays the configured `mdi:` icon in a rounded square
-- Background and icon color reflect the on/off state of `entity_toggle`
+- Background and icon color reflect the on/off state of the card `entity`

 ### Subtitle
 - Up to 4 sensor values joined by `·`